trans-hues/trans-resist/README.md

 We are people who care about digital security, and who have devoted some part of our lives to keeping up to date with these things & teaching others how to stay safe, but _we are not experts._ Take all of this advice with a grain of salt, and always use your best judgement.

+**Be sure to check out the incredible [BLM Guide](https://www.notion.so/BLM-Guide-fac525a6d1324d458d15bdc4fec98661) for tips, advice, and resources on how to organize safely in the US.**

 We'd also like to recommend [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), a guide to general protest safety written by some trusted folks who're Lebanese protesters, activists, and technologists.
 We've adapted some of their advice here.

-Also be sure to check out the incredible [BLM Guide](The [BLM Guide](https://www.notion.so/BLM-Guide-fac525a6d1324d458d15bdc4fec98661) also has tips on how to stay safe while organizing.) for tips, advice, and resources on how to organize safely in the US.

 [List of BLM chapters](https://blacklivesmatter.com/chapters/)